jkd28/SHIELD/README.md

 ![Digital Signature Description](img/DigitalSignatures.png)

 SHIELD will make use of a Digital Signature architecture.
 This will allow the receiver to verify the signature of the sender, and thus ensure the integrity and authenticity of the data.

+## Usage
+1. Ensure you have the correct packages installed through `pip`
+``> pip -r requirements.txt``

+2. Run the Sender:
+``> python sender.py``
+The program will ask for configuration details, such as the serial connection's port and baud rate.
+Then, you will be prompted to choose the object which you want to transmit.
+This can be a file or arbitrary bytes entered on the command line.